Laura Grube’s Mercatus Fellowship Story

 Bridging Ideas and Action: How a Mercatus Fellowship Opened Doors for Laura Grube

 undefinedundefinedaura Grube took a bold gamble when she applied to graduate school: she applied to only one program; the George Mason University PhD in economics.
-Today, as a professor at Beloit College leading the Upton Forum and teaching entrepreneurship and civic leadership, Laura embodies the Mercatus vision of bridging rigorous scholarship with real-world impact.
+After working at the Free Market Foundation in South Africa and spending two years in business consulting, she knew exactly what she wanted.
+"I knew that the scholars that were there, the faculty there, were interested in the big questions and also questions that are related to policy," she recalls.
+Today, as a professor at Beloit College leading the Upton Forum and teaching entrepreneurship and civic leadership, Laura credits her Mercatus fellowship experience with preparing her to bridge rigorous scholarship with real-world impact.

-That instinct proved right.
-At Mercatus, Laura found an intellectual community that didn’t separate theory from the real world.
-“People doing research that matters, right?
-People doing research that bridges the gap, policy work, communicating ideas,” she says.
-She wasn’t just learning economics in the abstract.
+Her path to graduate school was anything but conventional.
+That instinct to focus solely on George Mason proved right.
+At Mercatus, Laura found an intellectual community that didn't separate theory from the real world.
+"People doing research that matters, right?
+People doing research that bridges the gap, policy work, communicating ideas," she says.
+She wasn't just learning economics in the abstract.
 She was preparing to apply it.

 People doing research that matters, right?
 People doing research that bridges the gap, policy work, communicating ideas.